wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes.md

   - `XIVO_GROUPSUB` should be replaced by the `__WAZO_GROUP_SUBROUTINE` variable
   - `XIVO_QUEUESUB` should be replaced by the `__WAZO_QUEUE_SUBROUTINE` variable

+- Call recording will now record calls on queues and groups when the answering user has the recording option enabled.

 ## 21.02 {#21-02}